lunayuehuang/MSE544_ObjectDetectionWithYoloV5/README.md

-In the next cell of the notebook, import the utility functions:
+In the next cell of the notebook, import the utility functions we prepared for this tutorial:
 ```python
 from util import labeledImage, normalize_coordinates, convert_to_yolo_format
 from sklearn.model_selection import train_test_split